Kali-AI02/Data_Duo_NISR_project-/README.md

 # NISR 2025 Big Data Hackathon – Track 2: Ending Hidden Hunger

 ## 📌 Introduction
-This project was developed as part of the **NISR 2025 Big Data Hackathon**.
-The hackathon engages university students in designing innovative data-driven solutions for Rwanda’s national development challenges.
+This project was developed as part of the **NISR 2025 Big Data Hackathon**, which engages university students in designing innovative data-driven solutions for Rwanda’s national development challenges.

 We chose **Track 2: Ending Hidden Hunger**, where the challenge is to **address micronutrient deficiencies** by mapping malnutrition hotspots, developing predictive models for malnutrition risk, analyzing root causes of stunting and deficiencies, recommending interventions, and proposing policy briefs for local implementation.